Alternative language versions (PDF)

 Accounting of Disclosures: You have the right to receive a list of disclosures we have made of your health information.
 This right does not apply to disclosures for treatment, payment, health care operations and certain other purposes.
 If you request this list more than once in a 12-month period, we may charge you a reasonable, cost-based fee.
 Your request must state a time period which may not be longer than six years.

 Restriction Requests: You have the right to request that we place restrictions on our use or disclosure of your health information for treatment, payment or health care operations.
-We are not required to agree to these restrictions, but if we do, we will abide by our agreement (except in an emergency).
+We may not be able to agree to all requests for restriction, but if we do, we will abide by our agreement (except in an emergency).
+Unless we are required by law to submit claims for services to your health plan, we will agree to restrict disclosures to your health plan for payment or health care operations if you pay in full at the time of service.

 Confidential Communication: You have the right to request that we communicate with you in confidence about your health information by alternative means or to an alternative location.
 For example, you may ask that we contact you only at work or by mail.
 We will accommodate all reasonable requests.